-Two, if we replace the word Jesus with “God” in the following Bible verses will read as:
+Two, if we replace the word Jesus with “God” in the following Bible verses, they will read as:

-“Now when GOD was born in Bethlehem of Judea in the days of Herod…” (Mt 2:1)
+“Now when GOD was born in Bethlehem of Judea in the days of Herod…” (Matt.2:1)

 “And GOD increased in wisdom and stature, and in favour with God and man.”
-(Lk 2:52)
+(Luke 2:52)

-These sound so absurd.
+These passages sound absurd.
 Why?
 Because Jesus Christ is the God-Man.
-Both natures are presented in Scripture.
-To deny either of both nature is rank heresy.
+He is both human and deity; both natures are presented in Scripture.
+To deny either nature is rank heresy.
 Mary is only the mother of Jesus as Man, not as God.

 II.
-As man, Jesus was the son of David (Lk.
+As Man, Jesus was the son of David (Lk.
 1:32) but as Deity, He is David’s Lord (Ps.
 110:1).
-Quoting this, Jesus asked “If David call him Lord, how is he his son?” to show the distinction between His Deity and His humanity (Mt.
+Quoting this, Jesus asked “If David call him Lord, how is he his son?” to show the distinction between His Deity and His humanity (see Matt.
 22:45).
-Similarly, as Man, Jesus is Mary’s son but as Deity, He is her Lord.
+In other words, as Man, Jesus is Mary’s son but as Deity, He is her Lord.

 III.
 When John describes Jesus as being given the Holy Spirit without measure (Jn.
 3:34), he was referring to His humanity.
 As the second Person of the Trinity, Jesus didn’t need to be given the Spirit.
 This clear distinction proves Mary is not the mother of God.

-In response, Catholics cite Luke 1:43: “And whence is this to me, that the mother of my Lord should come to me?”
-But this statement acknowledges the Lordship of Christ, rather than the “divine maternity” of Mary.
+In response, Catholics usually quote Luke 1:43, “And whence is this to me, that the mother of my Lord should come to me?”
+But this statement acknowledges the Lordship of Christ rather than the “divine maternity” of Mary.

-Cyril of Alexandria engaged in a battle with him to make this heresy a dogma and it finally became one in 431 at the Council of Ephesus.
-His main argument was that those who denied the “Mother of God” title were denying the deity of Christ.
+Cyril of Alexandria engaged in a battle with Athanasius over this matter to make this heresy a dogma, and it finally became one in 431 at the Council of Ephesus.
+Cyril’s main argument was that those who denied the “Mother of God” title were denying the deity of Christ.

 “The Council of Ephesus assembled in the basilica of the Theotokos in 431.
 There, if anywhere, in the city so notorious for its devotion to Artemis, or Diana as the Romans called her, where her image was said to have fallen from heaven, under the shadow of the great temple dedicated to the Magna Mater since 330 BC, and containing; according to tradition, a temporary residence of Mary, the title ‘God bearer’ hardly could fail to be upheld” (E. O. James, The Cult of the Mother Goddess, New York, 1959, 207).

-“Veneration of the mother of God received its impetus when … the pagan masses streamed into the church … Their piety and religious consciousness had been formed for millennia through the cult of the ‘great mother’ goddess and the ‘divine virgin'” (The New Encyclopedia Britannica, 16: 326-27).
+“Veneration of the mother of God received its impetus when … the pagan masses streamed into the church … Their piety and religious consciousness had been formed for millennia through the cult of the ‘great mother’ goddess and the ‘divine virgin'” (The New Encyclopedia Britannica, 16: 326-327).

 The whole complex of Marian dogmas was a simply a transition from the old pagan mother goddess to a “new Christian” mother goddess under the guise of “Mary.”